nikita2060/Automated-Birthday-Wisher/README.md

 Inside this folder, you can create birthday letter templates named as you like (e.g., letter1.txt, letter2.txt, etc.), and use [NAME] as a placeholder for the recipient's name.

-## Run the script using a Python interpreter:
+## Run the script using a Python interpreter or any Python IDE:

 CODE:
 _python birthday_email.py_